Skip to main content

 Metrics Setup

-The Metrics Setup page provides step-by-step guidance on configuring and monitoring key metrics in Lunar.dev’s API Consumption Gateway.
-Lunar.dev supports exporting these metrics to popular monitoring tools such as Datadog, Grafana, and Prometheus for real-time tracking and analysis of API traffic and system performance.
+The Metrics Setup page provides guidance on configuring and monitoring metrics within Lunar.dev’s API Consumption Gateway.
+Lunar.dev supports exporting these metrics to popular monitoring tools like Datadog, Grafana, and Prometheus for real-time tracking and analysis of API traffic and system performance.

 Why Metrics Matter

 Tracking and analyzing API traffic and system performance metrics is essential for optimizing API usage, ensuring system health, and diagnosing issues.
-By exposing these metrics, Lunar.dev helps you maintain a comprehensive view of your API operations and system health, allowing you to act quickly when needed.
+Lunar.dev offers a comprehensive view of your API operations and system health, enabling quick action when necessary.

 Default Metrics Configuration

-1. General Metrics: Track API traffic with labels like http_method, url, status_code, and consumer_tag.
+• General Metrics: Track API traffic with labels such as http_method, url, status_code, and consumer_tag.

-2. System Metrics: Monitor internal flow efficiency and performance with metrics such as active_flows and flow_invocations.
+• System Metrics: Monitor internal flow efficiency and performance with metrics like active_flows and flow_invocations.

 Template metrics.yaml File